apitoolkit/apitoolkit-landing/content/blog/embedded-apis-and-metrics/index.md

 8. **Network Performance Metrics**: For embedded systems connected to a network, metrics related to network performance, such as bandwidth usage, network errors, and connection stability, are important.

-9. **Security Metrics**: Given the often critical nature of embedded systems, metrics that monitor security aspects like access attempts, authentication successes/failures, and encryption status are essential.

-10. **Device-Specific Metrics**: Depending on the nature of the embedded system, device-specific metrics, such as sensor readings accuracy, actuator response times, or power consumption, might be monitored.

 By closely tracking these metrics, engineers and developers can gain a comprehensive understanding of the [API's performance](https://apitoolkit.io/blog/metrics-that-matter/) within the embedded system.
 This understanding is crucial for troubleshooting, optimizing system resources, enhancing user experience, and ensuring the overall reliability and security of the system.
 In the context of embedded systems, where APIs often play a pivotal role in the system’s functionality, effective metric [monitoring](https://apitoolkit.io/blog/the-most-important-metric/) can significantly impact the success and longevity of the system.

 ## The Role of Charts in API Data Representation